-This chapter from our chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984), summarizes the seriousness of the Vatican influence on U.S. policy making.
-The book is available at Kindle here, and is available to read for free here.
+This chapter from our Chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984) summarizes the seriousness of the Vatican’s influence on U.S. policy making.
+The book is available at Kindle here and to read for free here.

 Chapter 10: Influence of the Catholic Hierarchy on Government Policy

 The Reagan administration is the most Catholic administration in American history.
 Yet few Americans are aware of this.
 Why all the secrecy?
 Why has this fact never been mentioned in the press, particularly in light of the Reagan agenda?

 About 4 percent of Americans are of Irish Roman Catholic descent.
 Ronald Reagan’s father was and his brother is Roman Catholic.
 The president has never been very active in any faith; however, all but two of Reagan’s key appointees concerned with the national security/population growth control issues have been Irish Roman Catholics.
 They include: his three national security advisers, Allen, Clark, and McFarlane; CIA Director Casey; Secretary of State Haig; Health and Human Services Secretary Heckler; and Attorney-General Smith.
 One exception is Schultz, who is a Roman Catholic of German extraction; the other was Schweiker, not a Catholic.

 What of other critical positions in the administration?
 At the cabinet level, other Catholics are Secretary of the Treasury Donald Regan and Secretary of Labor Raymond Donovan.
 Also, Reagan appointed Sandra Day O’Connor to the Supreme Court and Ann Gorsuch to the post of EPA administrator.
 Both are of Irish descent.